 This Handbook is an accompaniment to important information available to all students on the University's website.
 It is expected that you will familiarise yourself with the online information signposted below.

-If you cannot find the information you are looking for in this Handbook or on the web please contact Rob Kent or Sandra Swaby in the first instance
+If you cannot find the information you are looking for in this Handbook or on the web please contact [economics-pg-applied@bath.ac.uk](mailto:economics-pg-applied@bath.ac.uk) in the first instance.